Priti Patel rules out bid for Tory leadership

 In a statement, she said: “I am grateful for the encouragement and support colleagues and party members have offered me in recent days in suggesting that I enter the contest for the leadership of the Conservative Party.
 I will not be putting my name forward for the ballot of MPs.”

-The home secretary, who win now be a prized endorsement for those on the right, did not say who she would now back for the leadership – but said she would be “listening to cases being put forward”.
+The home secretary, who win now be a prized endorsement for those on the right, did not say who she would back – but said she would be “listening to cases being put forward”.

 Mr Sunak formally launched his bid to become prime minister earlier on Tuesday with a pledge to cut taxes, but only after inflation has been brought back under control.
+Tax cuts were “a question of when, not if”, he claimed.

 Boris Johnson’s arch loyalists Nadine Dorries and Jacob Rees-Mogg came out in support of foreign secretary Liz Truss in a bid to block Mr Sunak.